SujalDubey/blinkit_Power_BI_Dashboard_analysis/README.md

 # Objective:
         To analyze the available data of blinkit and dervie valuable insights for the growth of business.
 # Data Source:
-        The Data used is dummy data, not the actual values from blinkit.
+        The Data used is fictional data, not the actual values from blinkit.

 # Data Visualization and representation is done in Power BI tool for the better representation of data to the stakeholders.